kwablah8/kwablah8/README.md

 I'm Kwablah.

+- I'm currently studying computer engineering in uni.

 <!--
 **kwablah8/kwablah8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started: -->
+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently studying computer engineering in uni.